UK Electronic Travel Scheme: Timings Confirmed

 If the ETA is refused, the individual will need to apply for a visa from outside of the UK before being able to come here.

 Whilst the ETA scheme is live, there is a question mark over enforcement of the consequences for failure to have an ETA when required prior to travelling to the UK.
 These consequences are pervasive across numerous immigration and nationality legislations, but it is expected that an implementation phase will apply as international travellers get used to this new system.
-However, this is not confirmed and we strongly recommend that all non-visa nationals, to whom the ETA will apply, apply for an obtain their ETA in good time prior to travelling to the UK from either 8 January or 2 April 2025.
+However, this is not confirmed and we strongly recommend that all non-visa nationals to whom the ETA will apply, obtain their ETA in good time prior to travelling to the UK from either 8 January or 2 April 2025.

 5. Important to Remember